Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: A universal feature map for sequences of arbitrary length

 \paragraph{Non-linear functionals acting on $ \Phi $.} We now investigate what happens when one applies non-linear functions to $ \Phi(\bx) $.
-To do this, we first note that since $ \T{V} $ is a vector space, we may form the tensor algebra over $ \T{V} $, denoted by $ \T{\T{V}} $, or $ \Tr{2}{V} $.
-It may be decomposed as the following multi-graded space
+To do this, we first note that since $ \T{V} $ is a vector space, we may form the free algebra over $ \T{V} $, denoted by $ \T{\T{V}} $, or $ \Tra{2}{V} $.
+It may be decomposed as

 where we use the notation $ \otimes $ for the tensor product on $ V $ and the bar $ \vert $ for the tensor product on $ \T{V} $.
-See~\cite{Ebrahimi15} for more on $ \Tr{2}{V} $ and the bar notation.
+See~\citet{Ebrahimi15} for more on $ \Tra{2}{V} $ and the bar notation.

 \begin{definition} If $ x \in V $ is a vector, we denote by $ x^\star $ its extension

 and if $ \bx = (\bx_1, \ldots, \bx_L) \in \Seq{V} $ is a sequence, then

 \end{definition}